Why We Wrote This Guide

 Independent musicians not signed to a label or a publisher may not have business people with back channel connections working to promote their music to film and television production companies.
 Nevertheless, hundreds of companies have emerged to meet the growing demand for sync clearances.
 With many music licensing companies, musicians can often simply sign up and make their works available on the company’s platform.
-Production companies will then surf the platforms looking for the exact type of music they need, and when they find it, the licensing is done in a relatively standardized, non-personal process.
+Production companies will then surf the platforms looking for the exact type of music they need, and when they find it, the licensing is done through a relatively standardized, impersonal process.

 This business model allows independent writers and artists to get their works out there, and gives production companies a cheaper alternative to major music publishers and record labels.
 They can often use licensing companies as one stop shops because the platforms contain the rights to both the composition and the master (providing that the artist and writer are the same person).
 These sorts of companies, called production music libraries, often allow songwriters to retain ownership over their copyrights while simultaneously extending sync licensing rights to the music library.

 Brief list of licensing companies (there are hundreds more):

 It is important to note that these companies are all different.
 They specialize in different types of music, have different business models, and the terms of the individual sync deals vary greatly.
 In some cases, the songwriter can just sign up for the service.
 But often, the licensing companies vet and recruit writers in a similar fashion to traditional publishers and record labels.
 It is important for any musician thinking of trying to sign a deal with one of these services to do diligent research and determine which one best fits their music and career goals.